main logo

 Gaging stations

-This map shows the locations of the U.S. Geological Survey gaging stations on Weno and Tonoas islands.
+This map shows the locations of the U.S. Geological Survey (USGS) gaging stations on Weno and Tonoas islands.
 The dataset was extracted by Island Research & Education Initiative (iREi) (2020) from Digital Line Graphs (DLGs).
-The DLGs were created by U.S. Geological Survey for the 1:25,000-scale topographic maps (1996-1997).
+The DLGs were created by USGS from the 1:25,000-scale topographic maps (1996-1997).

 Weather stations